srikharshashi/ecstacy/README.md

 It uses a clustering algorithm to cluster users of similar kind Credits to [Dedeepya](https://github.com/dedeepya-M) for making the ML Model !

+Includes features like invite based and also face detection using Google API's

 ### Progress :: The app is still in progress
 ## Preview